datasaur-ai/api-client-example/create-project-async/readme.md

 This version uses the new [`createProject`](https://docs.datasaur.ai/#mutation-createProject) mutation over the existing [`launchTextProjectAsync`](https://docs.datasaur.ai/#mutation-launchTextProjectAsync).
 We are planning to deprecate the launchTextProjectAsync mutation in the future.

-> For v1 version of the script, please navigate to the Releases / Tag page or checkout the v1 branch
+> For v1 version of the script, please navigate to the Releases / Tag page or checkout the `v1` branch.

 In this new mutation, we no longer support uploading files directly to the GraphQL mutation, and instead you must upload the files ahead of time, either to Datasaur-owned storage bucket via a separate POST endpoint `/api/static/proxy/upload`, or to your own storage bucket.
 The script currently only supports the first method.